25 mg, 50 mg, 100 mg, 150 mg, and 200 mg extended-release capsules

 The dose of Qudexy XR or Trokendi XR will vary depending on a number of different factors including age, weight and your seizure type and whether you are taking this medication as your only drug to control seizures or whether it is being added on to another medication.
 Typical starting dose of the medication is 25-50 mg once daily.
 The typical recommended dose in adults is 400 milligrams once daily.

 Be careful if the doctor writes a new prescription using a different kind of pill.
-For example, if you've been using 25-mg tablets and the new prescription is for 100-mg tablets, be careful to use the correct number.
+For example, if you've been using 25-mg tablets and the new prescription is for 100-mg tablets, be careful to use the correct number of pills and dose.
 Don't automatically continue to use the same number of pills as before.
 Make sure you know what size tablet has been prescribed.

-All strengths of Qudexy™ XR and its AG may be swallowed whole or administered by carefully opening the capsule and sprinkling the entire contents on a spoonful of soft food.
-This makes them the only approved extended-release topiramate products for patients who experience challenges swallowing whole capsules or tablets.
+All strengths of Qudexy™ XR and its authorized generic form may be swallowed whole or given by carefully opening the capsule and sprinkling the entire contents on a spoonful of soft food.
+Sprinkling the drug onto food may be helpful for children or people have have problems swallowing whole capsules or tablets.

-Don't take more than the doctor prescribes.
-Be sure to use only the amount of Qudexy XR or Trokendi XR that your doctor prescribes.
+Be sure to use only the amount of Topiramate XR that your prescribing health care professional recommends.
 If you think you've taken one or two extra tablets, call your doctor for advice.
 For a larger overdose, call your local poison control center or emergency room right away, unless you have special directions from the doctor.

 Don't stop taking Qudexy XR or Trokendi XR or change the amount you take without talking to your doctor first.
 Stopping any seizure medicine all at once can cause serious problems.